Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 #### Prerequisites

-- Create an Azure subscription if you haven't got one.
-You can get a free trial [here](https://azure.microsoft.com/en-us/free/).
+- Create an Azure subscription if you do not have one already.
+You can sign up for a free trial by following [this link](https://azure.microsoft.com/en-us/free/).
-- Define a prefix, such as 'fsd1', which will be used to name the resources created in this demo.
+- Define a prefix, such as 'fsd1', which would be used in naming the resources created in this demo.
 Please note that the prefix must be unique within the Azure subscription.

 #### Microsoft Fabric